Deducting Your Property Taxes

 • a flat fee charged for a single service provided by your local government (such as a $30 charge for mowing your lawn because it had grown higher than permitted under a local ordinance).

 You must look at your property tax bill to determine if any nondeductible itemized charges are included in the bill.
-If your taxing authority (or lender) does not furnish you a copy of your real estate tax bill, ask for it.
+If your taxing authority (or lender) doesn't furnish you with a copy of your real estate tax bill, ask for it.
 Contact the taxing authority if you need additional information about a specific charge on your bill.

 • state and local property taxes